open-dis/opendis7-source-generator/README.md

 When a SAX "end" element is encountered, the "current" element is written out as a complete EntityType class, with specific category, subcategory, etc., values.
 Template files are used as above.

 Further work:

-Refactor Java generator classes
-Implement other language outputs
-Improve descriptions / javadoc in XML
+Refactor Java generator classes -- reasonably stable, minor refactoring occurs occasionally Implement other language outputs -- Python work is in progress Improve descriptions / javadoc in XML -- looking pretty good now!
 Implement information "toString()" methods for classes like EulerAngles, EntityID, EntityKind